HS2: Views from along the track

 Video

-Supporters and critics give their thoughts on the government decision to build HS2.
+Supporters and critics give their thoughts on the government decision to build the high-speed rail line.

-The first phase of the route will travel between London and Birmingham, with a second phase going to Manchester and Leeds.

 -